|

 and Ansteys – bridge now repaired May 2023 The bridge and

 steps at Beer Cottages just west of Streamcombe have now been repaired.
-The approach to the bridge can still be quite
+The approach to the bridge can still be

 charges April 2023 All-day parking